Triple M The Border

-Triple M The Border (official callsign: 2BDR) is a commercial radio station owned and operated by Southern Cross Austereo as part of the Triple M network.
+Triple M The Border (ACMA callsign: 2BDR) is a commercial radio station owned and operated by Southern Cross Austereo as part of the Triple M network.
 The station is broadcast to townships along the New South Wales/Victoria border from studios in Albury.

 The station commenced broadcasting in 1998 as The River.
 On 15 December 2016, the station was relaunched as Triple M.